Seiche: Sea and bay seiches

 and in the Bay of Fundy in eastern Canada, where seiches cause some of the highest recorded tidal fluctuations in the world.

 A dynamical mechanism exists for the generation of coastal seiches by deep-sea internal waves.
 These waves can generate a sufficient current at the shelf break to excite coastal seiches.

 In September 2023, an enormous landslide resulting from a melting glacier near Dickson Fjord in Greenland triggered a megatsunami about 200 m high.
 This was followed by a seiche with waves up to 7 m high oscillating within the fjord.
 This seiche lasted nine days, reflecting the avalanche's large size and the fjord's long, narrow shape.
 During that period, it generated unusual seismic reverberations detected around the world, puzzling seismologists for some time before they could identify their source.
+Similarly, a seiche developed following a very large landslide into Tracy Arm in southeast Alaska on August 10, 2025, which triggered a megatsunami about 481 m high.
+The seismic energy from the seiche was measured on seismometers around the world for about a day and a half.

 Illustration of the initiation of surface and subsurface thermocline seiches.

 Underwater (internal) waves

 Seiches are also observed beneath the surface of constrained bodies of water, acting along the thermocline.

 In analogy with the Merian formula, the expected period of the internal wave can be expressed as: